Change the default messaging app on your Galaxy phone

 Switch the default texting app

 Maybe you like your current messages app but want to try out something different.
 Just switch the default app, and you’ll be ready to send texts, emojis, and images through the new app.
-In these examples we'll show you how to switch to Samsung Messages.
+All your texts will be available instantly in any app.

 2. A pop-up should appear asking you to switch the current app to the default messaging app.